 COVID-19.
-On 12 March 2020, the World Health Organization officially declared the Covid-19 pandemic.
-In order to limit the impact of the pandemic, the Georgian government took appropriate measures and imposed restrictions such as quarantine, curfew, international flight restrictions and other business restrictions.
-There were also other international restrictions imposed by the different countries, which negatively impacted the number of passengers, as well as the frequency of the flights.
+In March 2020, the World Health Organisation declared the outbreak of COVID-19 a global pandemic.
+In response to the pandemic, the Georgian government implemented numerous measures attempting to contain the spreading and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter-in-place orders and limitations on business activity, including closures.
 These measures have had a negative impact on the economy and local businesses, including the Company's operations.
 The Company's management has taken appropriate steps to minimize the impact of the pandemic on the Company's operations.
-From March 2021 Covid restrictions was lifted on international flights and Company started to recover its business.
-The passenger volume recovery in 2021 and 2022 was 52% and 86% respectively, compared to the year 2019.
-The Company's management is unable to predict all developments which could have an impact on the Georgian economy and consequently what effect, if any, they could have on the future financial position of the Company given that as of 31 December 2022, there remains a risk that the authorities may impose additional restrictions in 2023 as a response to possible new variants of the virus.
-Management believes it is taking all the necessary measures to support the sustainability and development of the Company's business.
+As of the year 2023 passenger volume fully recovered compared to the year 2019.
+The Company's management is unable to predict all developments which could have an impact on the Georgian economy and consequently what effect, if any, they could have on the future financial position of the Company given that as of 31 December 2023, there remains a risk that the authorities may impose additional restrictions in 2024 as a response to possible new variants of the virus.